zix99/traefik-lazyload/README.md

 ## Labels

-* `lazyloader=true` -- Add to containers that should be managed
+* `lazyloader=true` -- (Required) Add to containers that should be managed
-* `lazyloader.stopdelay=5m` -- Amount of time to wait for idle network traffick before stopping a container (default: 5m)
+* `lazyloader.stopdelay=5m` -- Amount of time to wait for idle network traffick before stopping a container
+* `lazyloader.waitforcode=200` -- Waits for this HTTP result from downstream before redirecting user
+* `lazyloader.waitforpath=/`  -- Checks this path downstream to check for the process being ready, using the `waitforcode`

 # Features